rafaelbattesti/TerraformTutorials/README.md

 ---

 #### Configuration
-1. Download extract, place, add to `PATH` and create Symlink in `/usr/bin`
+1. Download, extract, place, add to `PATH` and create Symlink in `/usr/bin`

 #### Resource Management
 1. `terraform init`                     - To initialize the workspace